akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 |                                               | Microsoft SQL Server Reporting Services |
 |                                               | Microsoft SharePoint                    |

-See Attachment D for the list of actual technical service components administered by DHSS IT within the System Operations and Administration Services service line.
+See *Attachment D—DHSS Information Technology Standards* for the list of actual technical service components administered by DHSS IT within the System Operations and Administration Services service line.

 #### Requirement – Centralized Technical Administration

 > The Offeror must understand that non-IT, DHSS program staff do not
 > manage or administer technical services.
-Non-IT, program staff may be
+Non-IT program staff may be
 > delegated administration of business services, such as security roles
 > within the application, or code-lookup table maintenance through a
 > privileged, secured application user-interface that logs all data